East Omaha, Nebraska: Education

 Schools have long played an important role in East Omaha's identity.

 The most important school in East Omaha is Sherman School, an Omaha Public Schools building.
 Sherman's history extends back to 1887 when a two-room building was constructed by a neighborhood developer at N. 16th and Jaynes Street.
 At its largest, the school had kindergarten through eighth grade had almost 600 students.
 Today the building is located at N. 14th and Ellison Avenue and has students in kindergarten through fifth grades.

 Other schools in the area were originally located outside the Omaha school district.
 One was the two-room Beechwood Elementary School, part of the now-defunct Beechwood School District, located at North 12th and Browne Avenue.
 Originally designed for 50 students, it had grades kindergarten to 8th grade.
 Under pressure of 125 students over-crowding its building without the funds to continue operating, the district closed in 1947 and was merged into Omaha Public Schools.
 Students were sent to Sherman School and the building was razed soon after.

 The other school in East Omaha was called Pershing School, and it was operated by its own independent school district.
 Located at North 28th Avenue East and Locust Street, the school was opened in the 1880s as a two-room school house, and was replaced in 1926 by a large brick structure.
 Designed with eight classrooms and an auditorium, the building had a large playground and a basement.
 After several floods and the expansion of nearby Eppley Airfield, it was demolished in 1975 and students were sent to Sherman and North High.

 St. Therese School was a Catholic school opened by Ursuline Sisters at N. 14th and Fort in 1919.
 Serving neighborhood students in kindergarten through eighth grade, the original building was replaced with a large parish structure in 1927.
 Serving as many as 125 students in six classrooms, students used the parish hall in the basement and attended Mass in the sanctuary where regular services were held.
 The school closed permanently in 2012.

 Environment

 A recent report named East Omaha "one of the most dangerous toxic waste sites in the nation" after the United States Environmental Protection Agency (EPA) showed that more than 2,600 children in the area have lead poisoning.
 In early 2003, a large section of East Omaha was declared a Superfund site after thousands of yards tested positive for high levels of lead contamination resulting from a nearby lead smelting plant that operated for more than a century.
+The EPA partnered with the state, county and city to remediate the Omaha Lead Superfund site; however, a 2026 investigation by ProPublica showed that many residential properties in Omaha still contained high levels of lead.